HaotianZhao99/haotianzhao99.github.io/_projects/mlmvisualization.md

 ## Introduction to the Dataset
-We'll be working with Wave 7 of the World Values Survey (WVS), focusing on a specific subset of variables to examine how social media use influences people's perceptions of science and technology.
-From the rich WVS dataset, we extracted just four key variables:
+We'll walk through a practical example of multilevel modeling using real-world data from Wave 7 of the World Values Survey (WVS).
+The WVS is a treasure trove of global public opinion data, covering everything from political beliefs to social values across numerous countries.
+While the full dataset is extensive and could support complex research questions, for our demonstration purposes, we'll focus on a straightforward yet interesting relationship: how social media use might influence people's perceptions of science and technology.

+We selected just four key variables from this rich dataset.
 - Respondent ID (identifier for each individual)
 - Country Code (identifying the country of each respondent)
 - Social Media Use (frequency of social media usage)